Bad Software Developers:

-There are different developers: brilliant, competent, capable… and terrible.
-What is the problem of bad programmers?
-Bad habits!
+There are different software developers: brilliant, competent, capable… and terrible.

 The difference between a good and a bad developer often lies not in the level of intelligence or knowledge of a programming language.
 Even an experienced specialist can be ineffective.
 You need to look for the cause even deeper – the habits.